Skip to main content

 Overview

-uv supports building Python packages into source and binary distributions and uploading them to package registries like PyPI.Preparing your project
+uv supports building Python packages into source and binary distributions and uploading them to package registries like PyPI.

-Before publishing, ensure your project is ready for distribution.Configure a build system
+Before publishing, ensure your project is ready for distribution.

-If yourpyproject.toml lacks a [build-system] definition, uv won’t build it during uv sync, but will fall back to legacy setuptools during uv build.
+If your pyproject.toml lacks a [build-system] definition, uv won’t build it during uv sync, but will fall back to legacy setuptools during uv build.

 Add a build system to your pyproject.toml: